ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/Export-RecipientPermissions.md

 description: Export-RecipientPermissions.
 Document, filter and compare Exchange permissions.
 Export-RecipientPermissions is the open-source tool of choice for documenting, filtering and comparing Exchange permissions.
 ---
 # Export-RecipientPermissions
-**Export-RecipientPermissions is the open-source tool of choice for documenting, filtering and comparing Exchange permissions.</strong>**
+**Export-RecipientPermissions is the open-source tool of choice for documenting, filtering and comparing Exchange permissions.**

 You can download it for free from <a href="https://github.com/GruberMarkus/Export-RecipientPermissions">GitHub</a>.

+**Scroll down to learn what ExplicIT offers on top.**

 # Features